Jeff Probst

-Jeff Probst (/proʊbst/; born November 4, 1961) is an American television presenter and producer.
-He is best known as the Emmy Award-winning host of the U.S. version of the reality television show Survivor since 2000.
+Jeffrey Lee Probst (/proʊbst/; born November 4, 1961) is an American television presenter and producer and young adult fiction writer.
+He is best known as the Emmy Award–winning host of the American version of the reality television show Survivor since 2000.
 He was also the host of The Jeff Probst Show, a syndicated daytime talk show produced by CBS Television Distribution from September 2012 to May 2013.

 Early life

-Probst was born at Wesley Medical Center in Wichita, Kansas, to Jerry and Barbara Probst, and moved to Bellevue, Washington halfway through high school.
-After graduating from Newport High School in 1979, he attended Seattle Pacific University and worked at Boeing Motion Picture/Television studio as a producer and narrator of marketing videos.
+Probst was born at Wesley Medical Center in Wichita, Kansas, the oldest of three sons to Jerry and Barbara Probst.
+His family moved to Bellevue, Washington, when Probst was 15 years old.
+After graduating from Newport High School in 1979, Probst attended Seattle Pacific University but left before graduating to pursue a career in television.
+Soon after leaving college, he began working at Boeing Motion Picture/Television studio as a producer and later narrator of marketing and training videos.